Neural Information Squeezer for Causal Emergence: Introduction

 Although many concrete examples of causal emergence across different temporal and spatial scales have been shown in \cite{Hoel2013causal_emergence}, a method to identify causal emergence merely from data is still lack\cite{Rosas2020}.
-One of the difficulty is how to search all possible coarse-graining methods, on which the causal emergence can be found\cite{Rosas2020}, in a systematic way.
-On a networked complex system, a coarse-graining strategy includes the way of grouping nodes and the method of mapping the micro-states within a group to a macro-state of the macro-level node\cite{Klein2020}.
-The existing methods solve the problem by fixing the mapping function of states, and searching all the grouping methods by heuristic optimization algorithms\cite{Hoel2013causal_emergence,Klein2020}.
+One of the difficulty is how to search all possible coarse-graining strategies (functions, mappings), on which the causal emergence can be shown\cite{Rosas2020}, in a systematic way.
+On a networked complex system, a coarse-graining strategy includes the way of grouping nodes and the method of mapping the micro-states within a group to a macro-state\cite{Klein2020}.
+The existing methods solve the problem by fixing the mapping function of states and searching all the grouping methods by heuristic optimization algorithms\cite{Hoel2013causal_emergence,Klein2020}.
 However, there is no reason why some strategies of state coarse-graining are preferred but not others.
-Therefore, we should search on the space of all possible coarse-graining strategies such that the most informative causal mechanism on dynamics can be identified, however, the searching space is too large\cite{Rosas2020}.
-Another headache we must confront once we consider all possible coarse-graning strategies is that some trivial mapping between states of micro- and macro may be unavoidable.
-To show this, we consider a possible coarse-graining method is to map all the micro-states to an identical value as the macro-state.
-In this way, the macroscopic dynamics is only an identical mapping which will have large effective information(EI) measure.
-However, it can not be called an informative causal emergence because all the information is eliminated by the coarse-graining method itself.
+Therefore, we should search on the space of all possible coarse-graining strategies such that the most informative dynamics can be identified.
+Nevertheless, two difficulties we must confront are too large searching space and unavoidability of the trivial mapping between states of micro- and macro.
+To show the latter, we consider a possible coarse-graining method that maps all the micro-states to an identical value as the macro-state.
+In this way, the macroscopic dynamics is only an identical mapping that will have large effective information(EI) measure.
+However, this can not be called causal emergence because all the information is eliminated by the coarse-graining method itself.
 Thus, we must find a way to exclude such trivial strategies.